eecs280staff/tutorials/docs/setup_vscode.md

 ## Create a project
 To create a VS Code project, create a folder (directory).
 There are many ways to create folders and files that work with VS Code: Finder AKA File Explorer, VS Code graphical user interface, VS Code integrated terminal, and the system terminal.
 We'll use the terminal.

-Navigate to a directory where you will store your EECS 280 projects, create a directory, then move into the new directory. (`awdeorio` likes to use a directory called `src` in his home directory.)
+Navigate to the directory where you store your projects, create a new directory, then move into the new directory. (`awdeorio` likes to use a directory called `src` in his home directory.)
 Your folder location might be different.
 ```console
 $ cd /Users/awdeorio/src/eecs280
 $ mkdir p1-stats